cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.project_slug}}/ci/tutor-build/README.md

 This repository contains a GitHub actions workflow that assists with the process of building a custom docker image for Open edX.
 It essentially captures what is described in Tutor's official documentation [here](https://docs.tutor.overhang.io/configuration.html#custom-open-edx-docker-image).

 ## Why do we need a custom image.
-We need a custom image because we need to pack a custom [theme](https://github.com/stepwisemath/stepwise-edx-theme) and an integration [plug-in](https://github.com/stepwisemath/stepwise-edx-plugin) for edx-platform.
+We need a custom image because we need to package your custom theme and plug-in inside the edx-platform Docker container.
-The contents of these two repositories need to be included in the resulting image.

 ## How it works
 All the logic is packed in the actual workflow.
 It mostly follows the steps outlined on Tutor's documentation with some